jd-0001/.dotfiles/README.md

   Now start your ubuntu virtual machine and after following above two steps, run `sudo apt-get install virtualbox-guest-utils -y`.
 This package will allow accessing the shared directory in your virtual machine.
 </details>

+> NOTE: While installing some packages using apt-get you might encounter "Unable to fetch ...
+404".
+In this case, just open new terminal and install that package.
+This is because installation process have order and failed package might be required for ongoing setup.

 ## Credits

 - https://askubuntu.com/questions/907425/how-do-i-back-up-and-restore-passwords-and-keys